-This study reviews the current Ghanaian construction industry and safety management systems to understand the subject matter.
-It then narrows down to resilience safety management, resilience capabilities, and the need for resilience safety management.
-In what follows, some current theories on resilience and the theory underpinning this study are introduced.
+This study reviews the current Ghanaian construction industry and SMSs to understand the subject matter.
+It then narrows down to resilience safety management, resilience capabilities and the need for resilience safety management.
+Some current theories on resilience and the theory underpinning this study are introduced in what follows.

-Occupational health and safety in Ghana
+Occupational Health and Safety (OHS) in Ghana

 Safety and health in the industry are essential to retaining employees and employers out of operational-related injuries and sicknesses.
 It also prevents adverse effects on the environment and the public.
-In Ghana, citizens' need to practice health and safety is an essential legal requirement backed by constitutional provisions.
-The 1992 Constitution of Ghana, Article 24, Clauses 1 and 2 make this explicit, and because this is found in the Land's supreme law, it becomes the "Grundnorm" from which all other connected laws derive legitimacy (Annan, 2015).
+In Ghana, citizens' need to practice HS is an essential legal requirement backed by constitutional provisions.
+The 1992 Constitution of Ghana, Article 24, Clauses 1 and 2 make this explicit and because this is found in the Land's supreme law, it becomes the "grundnorm" from which all other connected laws derive legitimacy (Annan, Addai and Tulashie, 2015).

-The existence of various regulatory bodies in Ghana has compounded occupational health and safety (OHS) challenges (Annan, 2015), and this is plagued with non-ratification of the International Labour Organisation (ILO) convention 1981 (No. 155).
-Mustapha et al. (2015) observed that OHS implementation and practices are major challenges in establishing a comprehensive national OHS policy in Ghana.
+The existence of various regulatory bodies in Ghana has compounded OHS challenges (Annan, Addai and Tulashie, 2015) and this is plagued with nonratification of the International Labour Organization convention 1981 (No. 155).
+Mustapha, Aigbavboa and Thwala (2015) observed that OHS implementation and practices are major challenges in establishing a comprehensive national OHS policy in Ghana.
 The authors recommended that OHS issues should be taken seriously at all levels to deal with the challenges facing the construction sector in Ghana.